By Debbie Dale – Originally Published – DEL Condominium Life – Summer Issue, 2008

 Extend a warm welcome to those joining you on the elevator.

-See your fellow travelers with a refreshed attitude.
+See your fellow travellers with a refreshed attitude.

 Listen attentively for reciprocal greetings.